 We recognise the right of our employees the freedom of association with trade unions and collective bargaining.
 We give priority, to engage and maintain positive relations with all trade unions.
 The collective agreements ensure that any significant changes to the organisation's structure or operations, including amalgamations or sub-leasing of estates/divisions, are finalized through prior notice and consensus between management and unions.

 We have in place an open-door policy, empowering all employees to freely voice their concerns/issues to their superiors.
-We follow through the remedial protocol for grievance handling and resolution communication and employee well-being, we introduced a 'Chat with HR'-a platform inviting all corporate office employees to openly express their concerns, grievances, and innovative ideas with the HR team.
+We follow through the remedial protocol for grievance handling and resolution

 Chat with HR